You Can Close Your Eyes

 "You Can Close Your Eyes" is a song written by James Taylor which was released on his third studio album Mud Slide Slim and the Blue Horizon (1971).
 It was also released as the B-side to his #1 single "You've Got a Friend".
 It has often been described as a lullaby.
 It was initially recorded and released by his sister Kate Taylor for her 1971 album Sister Kate.
-The song has been covered by many artists, including Carly Simon, Linda Ronstadt, Maureen McGovern, Richie Havens, Sheryl Crow, Sting, Eddie Vedder with Natalie Maines, and the King's Singers.
+The song has been covered by many artists, including Taylor's ex-wife Carly Simon, Linda Ronstadt, Maureen McGovern, Richie Havens, Sheryl Crow, Sting, Eddie Vedder with Natalie Maines, and the King's Singers.

 James Taylor's version

 Taylor wrote "You Can Close Your Eyes" about a year before it was recorded in early 1971.
 Taylor regards it as "a secular hymn."
 Rock journalist Dave Thompson considers it one of the best songs Taylor had written up to that point.
 Allmusic critic Bill Janovitz describes "You Can Close Your Eyes" as "a beautiful lullaby", and Rolling Stone critic Ben Gerson similarly calls it "an exquisite lullaby."
 Critic Al Rudis goes further, saying that the song "continues [Taylor's] hold on the world championship of lullaby composers."
 Allmusic's William Ruhlmann describes it as a "moving" song that affirms romance.
 Martin Charles Strong describes it as being "lovely" and "more affecting" than "You've Got a Friend."
 Musicologist James Perone finds similarities between the melody of the verses of "You Can Close Your Eyes" and the chorus of Taylor's earlier song "Carolina in My Mind."
 Gerson compares the song's melody to that of Cat Stevens' "Here Comes My Baby."